 The answer lies partially with airline consolidators.
 An airline consolidator is a company that has contracted rates with multiple airlines to sell tickets to qualified travel agents.
 These private airfares are usually low enough that a travel agent can build in a markup to the fare and still pass along significant savings to their client.

 An airline consolidator contracts with airlines to buy specialized airfare in bulk.
 These “private fares” also known as consolidator fares, net fares, or bulk fares, are a specially negotiated fare between an airline and a consolidator.

 Operation “Fill the Plane!”

 But why would an airline offer consolidators fares that essentially compete with their published prices?
-We go into more details in this post, What is An Airline Consolidator, but the short answer is that it helps them fill their planes.
+The short answer is that it helps them fill their planes.
 Selling excess inventory to consolidators at a wholesale price helps airlines avoid totally missing out on revenue with empty seats.
 Airlines win because they fill the planes.
-Travelers win because they get a great price.
+Travelers win because they get a great fare.
 Travel agents win because they have a chance to earn more on every sale.
 As Michael Scott would say, it’s a “win-win-win.”